Mark Mathias: San Francisco Giants

 On July 31, 2023, Mathias and A. J. Pollock were traded to the San Francisco Giants in exchange for cash considerations or a player to be named later.
 After 5 games with San Francisco, Mathias was placed on the injured list with a right shoulder strain on August 18.
 He was transferred to the 60–day injured list on August 22, ending his season.
 Following the season on November 1, Mathias was removed from the 40–man roster and sent outright to the Triple–A Sacramento River Cats.
 However, Mathias rejected the assignment and elected free agency on November 3.

 Cincinnati Reds

 On November 29, 2023, Mathias signed a minor league contract with the Cincinnati Reds.
 However, he did not appear in a game for the organization and elected free agency following the season on November 4, 2024.

 Long Island Ducks

 On April 4, 2025, Mathias signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 2 games he went 1 for 6 (.167).
+He became a free agent following the season.